 A useful working frame is to treat a vakri graha as a planet whose attention has turned inward.
 The significations the planet carries (communication, relationships, action, wisdom, discipline, depending on which graha) become more reflective, more revisited, and more concerned with what was left unfinished in earlier passes through life.
 Where a direct planet acts outward, a retrograde planet acts inward first and outward second.

-This is why people with natal Mercury retrograde often write better than they speak, or process the world by rehearsing it internally before voicing it.
-It is why a person with natal Venus retrograde may have an unusual or unconventional relationship history, returning to old loves or finding their values differ from the cultural norm.
-It is why Saturn retrograde in a chart often shows up as a deep inner discipline that does not match the chart owner's outward circumstances.
+This inward turn is why people with natal Mercury retrograde often write better than they speak, or process the world by rehearsing it internally before voicing it.
+With natal Venus retrograde, the same pattern may appear through an unusual relationship history, returning old loves, or values that differ from the cultural norm.
+With Saturn retrograde, it often shows as a deep inner discipline that does not match the person's outward circumstances.
 The planet's function has not changed, but its angle of approach has.

 Natal Retrograde vs Transit Retrograde

-One distinction is essential before reading specific effects.
-A natal retrograde planet is the planet's permanent state in the birth chart; the chart owner lives the inward-turned quality of that planet for life.
-A transit retrograde is a temporary condition that affects everyone for the weeks or months the planet is bent, with the personal effect depending on which natal house the transiting planet occupies and what it touches.
+Before reading specific effects, keep one distinction clear.
+A natal retrograde planet is the planet's permanent state in the birth chart, so the person lives the inward-turned quality of that graha throughout life.
+A transit retrograde is temporary.
+It affects everyone for the weeks or months the planet is bent, while the personal result depends on which natal house the transiting planet occupies and what it touches.

 Most popular astrology focuses on transit retrogrades, especially Mercury retrograde, because the effects are short-term and visible to everyone.
-Vedic interpretation places at least as much weight on natal retrogrades, because they shape the lifelong way the chart owner expresses a graha.
+Vedic interpretation places at least as much weight on natal retrogrades, because they shape the lifelong way a graha expresses through the chart.
 Both layers matter, and a thorough chart reading attends to both.

 Mercury Retrograde (Budha Vakri)